EISK/eisk.webapi.docs/content/docs/architecture/testing-services.md

 ---
-uid: eisk-webapi-testing-domain-service-testing-strategies
+uid: eisk-webapi-testing-services
 ---

-# Domain Service Testing Strategies
+# Testing Services

 Test business logic located in [domain service](xref:eisk-webapi-logical-layers) can be done with different approaches.